department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/june-2022-research/conversation-guide.md

 - Do users understand that payments will be paid to them, or do they think they are paid to the VA?
 - Are there any negative reactions to the titles?

-## Second Task: Review and get feedback on details for debts - 8 minutes
+## Third Task: Review and get feedback on details for debts - 8 minutes

 **Task goal: Validate that the details displayed are the most important pieces of information for debts**.